 The district participates in the School Breakfast Program and National School Lunch Program and offers students nutritionally balanced meals daily.
 Free and reduced-price meals are available based on financial need.
 Information about a student's participation is confidential.
-See principal to apply.
+Applications are located in the forms packet.
+See principal for additional information.

-The district follows the federal and state guidelines regarding foods of minimal nutritional value being served or sold on school premises during the school day.
-[For more information, see policy CO (LEGAL).]
+The district follows all applicable federal and state guidelines regarding foods of minimal nutritional value being served or sold on school premises during the school day.
+[For more information, see policy CO(LEGAL).]